Chart Color Schemes

 Dromana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dromana, as evaluated at the Census conducted in 2016, comprised 82.4% houses and 17.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Dwelling structure in Dromana, as evaluated at the latest Census held on 29 August 2016, comprised 82.4% houses and 17.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This is compared to Melbourne metropolitan area's 85.5% houses and 14.5% other dwellings.
-Home ownership in Dromana was at 45.4%, aligning with Melbourne metro's level, while the remaining dwellings were either mortgaged (28.0%) or rented (26.6%).
-The median monthly mortgage repayment in the area was $1,781, lower than Melbourne metro's average of $1,989.
-The median weekly rent figure was recorded at $380, matching Melbourne metro's figure.
-Nationally, Dromana's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Dromana was 45.4%, with the remainder of dwellings either mortgaged at 28.0% or rented at 26.6%.
+The median monthly mortgage repayment in the area, as of 30 June 2019, was $1,781, while the median weekly rent figure was recorded at $380.
+This is compared to Melbourne metropolitan area's $1,989 for mortgage repayments and $380 for rents.
+Nationally, Dromana's mortgage repayments are lower than the Australian average of $1,863, while rents are exceeding the national figure of $375.

 Frequently Asked Questions - Housing